Church of Annunciation ~ St. Joseph Church

 9. Outside the upper level of the basilica are excavations of buildings during the time of Christ.

-10. Outside the lower level of the basilica is a covered area with mosaic panels of many countries from around the world.
+10. Outside the lower level of the basilica, there is a covered area with mosaic panels representing many countries worldwide.

 St. Joseph's Church

-Evidence supporting the Church of St. Joseph as the authentic site of the home of Joseph, Mary, and Jesus after they returned from Egypt.
+Evidence supports the Church of St. Joseph as the authentic site of the home of Joseph, Mary, and Jesus after they returned from Egypt.

 First-Century AD Evidence